Ducati Multistrada: 2007

 In 2007, the 1,000 cc engine was replaced with a 1,100 cc engine that was claimed to produce an extra 5 ft.lbf of torque and the 620 model was dropped.
 Both the S and standard models came with black wheels but the suspension on the standard model was changed from the Showa components of previous years to a Marzocchi front fork and a Sachs rear shock.
 In order to make the S-model more appealing, it was fitted with fully adjustable Ohlin's suspension front and rear.
 Ducati also claimed to have improved fuel gauge accuracy, improved vibration isolated handlebars were introduced to reduce rider fatigue.
 A closed loop fuel injection system replaced the open loop FI system on the 1,000 cc models and the characteristic dry clutch was replaced with a conventional wet-clutch.
 Ducati also increased the valve adjust interval from 6000 to 7000 mi for a claimed 50% reduction in maintenance costs.

 2008–2009

 In 2008, the bike received minor tweaks to the decals changing to a font that closer resembles the graphics on the Ducati 1098.
 The closed loop FI systems also got some fine tuning to make it more refined.
 It also got a timer switch for the lights (the lights come on with the ignition and have no off switch) that shuts them off after 60 seconds if the engine has not been started, helping to increase battery life.
 The factory fitted immobiliser, for better security, remained standard, as it was since 2003 with the model's release.

+The 1100s model was fitted with Ohlins suspension.